haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_swift.md

 # Setup With OpenStack Swift

-Seafile supports OpenStack Swift as storage backend since 5.1.0.
 This backend uses the native Swift API.
 Previously users can only use the S3-compatibility layer of Swift.
 That way is obsolete now.
 The old documentation is still available [here](setup_with_openstackswift.md).

 Since version 6.3, OpenStack Swift v3.0 API is supported.